Compiling and Installing Custom PHP Modules in ServBay

 Save

-Step 8: Verify Module Loading
+Step 8: Verify the Module Is Loaded

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php -m | grep imagick

-), create a file like info.php
+For more detailed verification, create a PHP file (e.g., info.php

-<?php phpinfo(); ?>
+) in your web root containing <?php phpinfo(); ?>

-Then visit http://localhost/info.php
+Then view http://localhost/info.php

-Compiling the PHP sqlsrv/pdo_sqlsrv Modules
+Compiling PHP sqlsrv/pdo_sqlsrv Modules

 The sqlsrv